Part 1- IHC Humanitarian Organizations and Commercial Companies (FZLLC) Common Regulations

 Article 9 – Powers and Duties of the Registrar

 The Registrar shall have the following powers and duties:

 - Managing and updating the Register of Humanitarian Organizations and Commercial Entities at the Authority;

-- Ensuring compliance to the Free Zone Regulations by Humanitarian Organizations and Commercial Entities;
+- Ensuring compliance to these Regulations by Humanitarian Organizations and Commercial Entities;

 - Ensuring the execution of tariffs, fines and penalties and maintaining proper record of the register related to financial activities;

 - Providing comprehensive reports, statistics and analysis every quarter;

 - Providing a full comprehensive yearly report with recommendations for adoption;